-CAA compliance program staff participate in regulatory inspections and internal compliance assessment audits to improve compliance with applicable regulations or permit conditions.
-All sources of air emissions are permitted, and documentation of compliance is maintained at each site.
-A number of sources that are exempt from permitting requirements under state of Tennessee rules are identified for internal purposes as well.
-All emission sources permitted by TDEC are operating in compliance with their respective permits.
-Programs for permitting, compliance inspection, and documentation of compliance are in place and have been effective and ensure that all ORR operations remain in compliance with all federal and state air pollution control regulations.
+CAA compliance program staff participate in regulatory inspections and internal audits to verify and improve compliance with applicable regulations or permit conditions.
+Sources subject to the permitting requirements are permitted, and relevant compliance documentation for these sources is maintained at each site.
+In addition, a number of sources that are exempt from permitting requirements under state rules are documented for internal purposes.
+Programs for permitting, compliance inspection, and documentation are in place and ensure that all ORR operations remain in compliance with all federal and state air pollution control regulations.